 The Truth About Foam Egg Carton Recycling

-Have you been dutifully rinsing out your foam egg cartons and tossing them in the recycling bin, patting yourself on the back for doing your part to save the planet?
-Well, hate to break it to you, but those cartons aren’t actually getting recycled.
-The truth is, that most curbside recycling programs don’t accept foam products like egg cartons.
-The material they’re made of, expanded polystyrene (EPS), is difficult and expensive to recycle.
-So chances are, your cartons are getting sorted out and sent to the landfill.
+Have you been rinsing foam egg cartons and tossing them in the recycling bin, feeling good about doing your part?
+We hate to be the bearers of bad news, but most curbside programs don’t accept foam products like these cartons.
+They’re made from expanded polystyrene (EPS), a material that’s difficult and costly to process—so cartons are often sorted out and sent to the landfill instead.

 What Are Foam Egg Cartons Made Of?